GGinta/Projects/WebScraping/README.md

-WebScraping Project - Ottawa, Canada housing market
+WebScraping Project - Ottawa, Canada housing market in 2022.

-- Data scraping from an Ottawa real estate website using Python and the Beautiful Soup package.
+- Data scraping from an Ottawa real estate website using Python and Beautiful Soup package.
 - Analysing and cleaning data using Pandas Dataframe.
 - Data Visualisations with Matplotlib, Plotly and Folium maps.